Manure: Animal manure

 Animal manure, such as chicken manure and cow dung, has been used for centuries as a fertilizer for farming.
 It can improve the soil structure (aggregation) so that the soil holds more nutrients and water, and therefore becomes more fertile.
 Animal manure also encourages soil microbial activity which promotes the soil's trace mineral supply, improving plant nutrition.
 It also contains some nitrogen and other nutrients that assist the growth of plants.

 Odor is an obvious and major issue with animal manure.
 Components in swine manure include low molecular weight carboxylic acids, acetic, propionic, butyric, and valeric acids.
 Other components include skatole and trimethyl amine.

 Animal manures with a particularly unpleasant odor (such as slurries from intensive pig farming) are usually knifed (injected) directly into the soil to reduce release of the odor.
 Manure from pigs and cattle is usually spread on fields using a manure spreader.
 Due to the relatively lower level of proteins in vegetable matter, herbivore manure has a milder smell than the dung of carnivores or omnivores.
 However, herbivore slurry that has undergone anaerobic fermentation may develop more unpleasant odors, and this can be a problem in some agricultural regions.
 Poultry droppings are harmful to plants when fresh, but after a period of composting are valuable fertilizers.

 Manure is also commercially composted and bagged and sold as a soil amendment.

 In 2018, Austrian scientists offered a method of paper production from elephant and cow manure.

 Dry animal dung is used as a fuel in many countries around the world.

 Issues

-Any quantity of animal manure may be a source of pathogens or food spoilage organisms which may be carried by flies, rodents or a range of other vector organisms and cause disease or put food safety at risk.
+Any quantity of animal manure may be a source of pathogens or food spoilage organisms which may be carried by flies, rodents, or a range of other vector organisms and cause disease or put food safety at risk.

 In intensive agricultural land use, animal manure is often not used as targeted as mineral fertilizers, and thus, the nitrogen utilization efficiency is poor.
 Animal manure can become a problem in terms of excessive use in areas of intensive agriculture with high numbers of livestock and too little available farmland.

-The greenhouse gas nitrous oxide can be emitted so contributing to climate change.
+Manure can emit the greenhouse gas nitrous oxide, contributing to climate change.